znuznu/little-knight/README.md

 # little-knight
 A fast paced "dungeon crawler" written in JavaScript and based on Phaser 3.

 This is my first project using [Phaser 3](https://phaser.io/phaser3).
-I've made it in order to understand the basics of the framework so there's nothing incredible about it and the way I did things can't be the best ones for everything, but I have tried to make it the more expendable possible and I hope it can helps beginners to speed up their projects.
+I've made it in order to understand the basics of this framework so there's nothing incredible about it and the way I did things can't be the best ones for everything, but I have tried to make it the more expendable possible and I hope it can helps beginners to speed up their projects.

 ### What you can find
 - A tiny but fast hero